marcocspc/URNAI-Tools/README.md

 ```

 The Alternative to using JSON files is to run one of our solve_x.py files in your Python interpreter.
 These files are used to instantiate and train an AI agent.
 There are a few files to choose from.
-To see the solve files for games and scenarios that we have already solved (achieved a reasonable level of success) check the [solves directory](https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/solves).
-To see the solve files that are currently being worked on, and that we haven't yet found a successful solving strategy, check out the [test/solves directory](https://github.com/marcocspc/URNAI-Tools/tree/master/urnai/test/solves).
+To see the solve files for games and scenarios that we have already solved (achieved a reasonable level of success) check the [solves directory](./urnai/solves).
+To see the solve files that are currently being worked on, and that we haven't yet found a successful solving strategy, check out the [solves/experiments directory](./urnai/solves/experiments).

 These Solve files are great learning tools to get in touch with URNAI's architecture because they instantiate every object that needs to exist in order for the training of an Agent to occur.
 They start from the very basic instantiation of an environment, to the more complex instantiation of a Learning Model, with its layers and hyperparameters.
 At the end, all of those instantiated objects are used by the Trainer class, responsible for implementing the Reinforcement Learning cycle.

 ## Command line

-You can use urnai on command line.
-Commands:
+If you installed URNAI as a python package using pip, you can use it on the command line.

 To see what you can do, run:
 ```